Chart Color Schemes

 Hoxton Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified six projects likely impacting the area.
-Key projects include Prestons Industrial Estate, Carnes Hill Aquatic and Recreational Precinct, Fifteenth Avenue Smart Transit Corridor, and Favco Industrial Park.
-Below is a list detailing those most relevant.
+AreaSearch has identified six projects likely to impact the area.
+Key projects include Prestons Industrial Estate, Carnes Hill Aquatic and Recreational Precinct, Fifteenth Avenue Smart Transit (FAST) Corridor, and Favco Industrial Park.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.